Mary McLeod Bethune: National Youth Administration

 more than 300,000 black young men and women were given employment and work training on NYA projects.
 These projects opened to these youth, training opportunities and enabled the majority of them to qualify for jobs heretofore closed to them.

-Within the administration, Bethune advocated for the appointment of black NYA officials to positions of political power.
+Within the administration, Bethune advocated for the appointment of Black NYA officials to positions of political power.
 Bethune's administrative assistants served as liaisons between the National Division of Negro Affairs and the NYA agencies on the state and local levels.
 The high number of administrative assistants composed a workforce commanded by Bethune.
-They helped gain a better job and salary opportunities for blacks across the country.
+They helped gain a better job and salary opportunities for Black people across the country.

-During her tenure, Bethune also pushed federal officials to approve a program of consumer education for blacks and a foundation for black disabled children.
-She planned for studies for black workers' education councils.
+During her tenure, Bethune also pushed federal officials to approve a program of consumer education for Blacks and a foundation for Black disabled children.
+She planned for studies for Black workers' education councils.
 National officials did not support these due to inadequate funding and fear of duplicating the work of private, non-governmental agencies.
 The NYA was terminated in 1943.

 Black Cabinet

 Bethune became a close and loyal friend of Eleanor and Franklin Roosevelt.
 At the Southern Conference on Human Welfare in 1938, held in Birmingham, Alabama, Eleanor Roosevelt requested a seat next to Bethune despite state segregation laws.
 Roosevelt also referred to Bethune as "her closest friend in her age group" frequently.
-Bethune told black voters about the work the Roosevelt Administration did on their behalf and made their concerns known to the Roosevelts.
+Bethune told Black voters about the work the Roosevelt Administration did on their behalf and made their concerns known to the Roosevelts.
 She had unprecedented access to the White House through her relationship with the First Lady.

-She used this access to form a coalition of leaders from black organizations called the Federal Council of Negro Affairs, later known as the Black Cabinet.
-It served as an advisory board to the Roosevelt administration on issues facing black people in America.
-It was composed of numerous talented blacks, mostly men, who had been appointed to positions in federal agencies.
-This was the first collective of black people working in higher positions in government.
+She used this access to form a coalition of leaders from Black organizations called the Federal Council of Negro Affairs, later known as the Black Cabinet.
+It served as an advisory board to the Roosevelt administration on issues facing Black people in America.
+It was composed of numerous talented Blacks, mostly men, who had been appointed to positions in federal agencies.
+This was the first collective of Black people working in higher positions in government.

-It suggested to voters that the Roosevelt administration cared about black concerns.
+It suggested to voters that the Roosevelt administration cared about Black concerns.
 The group met in Bethune's office or apartment informally and rarely kept meeting minutes.
-Although they did not create public policy directly as advisors, they gained the respect of black voters as leaders.
-They also influenced political appointments and the disbursement of funds to organizations that would benefit black people.
+Although they did not create public policy directly as advisors, they gained the respect of Black voters as leaders.
+They also influenced political appointments and the disbursement of funds to organizations that would benefit Black people.

 Civil rights

-In 1931 the Methodist Church supported merging the Daytona Normal and Industrial School and the Cookman College for Men into Bethune-Cookman College, established first as a junior college.
-Bethune became a member of the church, but it was segregated in the South.
+Bethune coordinated with Methodist church members during the Bethune-Cookman school merger, and she became a member of the church, but it was segregated in the South.
 Essentially two organizations operated in the Methodist denomination.
-Bethune was prominent in the primarily black Florida Conference.
-While she worked to integrate the mostly white Methodist Episcopal Church, she protested its initial plans for integration because they proposed separate jurisdictions based on race.
+Bethune was prominent in the primarily Black Florida Conference.
+While she worked to integrate the mostly White Methodist Episcopal Church, she protested its initial plans for integration because they proposed separate jurisdictions based on race.